vectordotdev/timber-elixir/README.md

 The `Timber.Context` is local to each process, this is by design as it prevents processes from conflicting with each other as they maintain their contexts.
 But many times you'll want to share context between processes because they are related (such as processes created by `Task` or `Flow`).
-In these instances copying the context is easy:
+In these instances copying the context is easy.

+### How to use it

 ```elixir
 current_context = Timber.CurrentContext.load()